sfergusond/Running2Win-Strava-Importer/README.md

 1) Download this repository (green button in the upper right, choose Zip file option)
 2) Unzip the repository into its own folder on your computer.
-3) Make sure you have Python3 downloaded and installed: see https://www.python.org/downloads/
+3) Make sure you have Python3 downloaded and installed: see https://www.python.org/downloads/ (make sure you download the installer executable, then run the installer once it finishes downloading.
+Don't try to download the Python file directly)
 4) Open a command terminal within the folder you unzipped the repository files (Mac: https://lifehacker.com/launch-an-os-x-terminal-window-from-a-specific-folder-1466745514) (Windows: https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/)
 5) Install pip.
 See https://pip.pypa.io/en/stable/installing/ for instructions
 6) Type ```pip install -r requirements.txt``` into the command line and hit ENTER on your keyboard